 Prostacyclin analogs (eg, treprostinil, epoprostenol), endothelin antagonists (eg, bosentan), and phosphodiesterase-5 inhibitors (eg, sildenafil, tadalafil) have been shown to improve performance on 6-minute walk tests and to reduce N-terminal pro-brain natriuretic peptide (NT-proBNP) levels.
 In a small number of patients, aggressive therapy with pulmonary vasodilating drugs has resulted in net left-to-right shunting, allowing surgical repair of the underlying cardiac defect and significant reduction in mean pulmonary artery pressure.
 This has been called the treat and repair approach.

 Supportive treatment includes avoidance of conditions that may exacerbate the syndrome (eg, pregnancy, volume depletion, isometric exercise, high altitudes, smoking).
 Supplemental oxygen may provide some benefit.

-Hyperuricemia can be treated with allopurinol 300 mg po once/day.
+Hyperuricemia can be treated with allopurinol 300 mg orally once/day.

-Anticoagulation therapy with warfarin is potentially harmful due to the risk of pulmonary hemorrhage, so anticoagulant use should be individualized.
-Aspirin 81 mg po once/day is indicated to prevent thrombotic complications.
+Anticoagulation therapy is controversial because the risk of pulmonary artery thrombosis and other thromboembolic phenomena must be balanced with the risk of pulmonary hemorrhage.
+Warfarin therapy is potentially harmful due to the risk of pulmonary hemorrhage, so anticoagulant use should be individualized (1).
+Although there is no clear evidence, low-dose aspirin potentially may prevent thrombotic complications.

 Heart transplantation and lung transplantation may be an option, but transplantation is reserved for patients with severe symptoms and unacceptable quality of life.
-Long-term survival after transplantation is not promising.
+Long-term prognosis after transplantation is guarded.